KasraK2K/go-ecommerce/README.md

 ---
 <br />

-This is not full documentation but in here i explain most useful things that you cant see in the code and it's necessary.
+This is not full documentation but in here I explain most useful things that you cant see in the code, and it's necessary.
 <br />

 I hope it will be useful for you.